benjamincrozat/content/posts/laravel-best-practices.md

 ### Use custom form requests for complex validation

-The main reason to use custom [form requests](https://laravel.com/docs/validation#form-request-validation) are:
+The main reasons to use custom [form requests](https://laravel.com/docs/validation#form-request-validation) are:
 1. Reusing validation across multiple controllers;
 2. Offloading code from bloated controllers;